Kitware/QuickView/docs/userguide/gui_overview.md

 # Graphical User Interface (GUI)

-EAM QuickView's GUI contains the four main components summarized below.
+EAM QuickView's GUI contains the three main components summarized below.
 Detailed descriptions can be found on the linked pages.

 1. The [toolbar](toolbar.md) located at the top of the GUI